Elliott Smith: 1991–1996: Heatmiser

 In 1991, Smith graduated from Hampshire College in Amherst, Massachusetts with a degree in philosophy and political science.
 "Went straight through in four years", he explained to Under the Radar in 2003.
 "I guess it proved to myself that I could do something I really didn't want to for four years.
 Except I did like what I was studying.
 At the time it seemed like, 'This is your one and only chance to go to college and you had just better do it because some day you might wish that you did.'
 Plus, the whole reason I applied in the first place was because of my girlfriend, and I had gotten accepted already even though we had broken up before the first day."
+His undergrad senior thesis was titled "Toward a Post-Structuralist Feminist Jurisprudence" and was heavily inspired by feminist theorist Catharine Mackinnon.
 After he graduated, he "worked in a bakery back in Portland with a bachelor's degree in philosophy and legal theory".

 While at Hampshire College, Smith formed the band Heatmiser with classmate Neil Gust.
 After Smith graduated from Hampshire, the band added drummer Tony Lash and bassist Brandt Peterson and began performing around Portland in 1992.
 The group released the albums Dead Air (1993) and Cop and Speeder (1994), as well as the Yellow No. 5 EP (1994) on Frontier Records.
 They were then signed to Virgin Records to release what became their final album Mic City Sons (1996).

 Around this time, Smith and Gust worked a number of odd jobs around Portland, including installing drywall, spreading gravel, transplanting bamboo trees, and painting the roof of a warehouse with heat reflective paint.
 The pair were also on unemployment benefits for some time, which they considered an "artist grant".

 Smith had begun his solo career while still in Heatmiser, and the success of his first two releases created distance and tension with his band.
 Heatmiser disbanded prior to the release of Mic City Sons, prompting Virgin to put the album out inauspiciously through its independent arm Caroline Records.
 A clause in Heatmiser's record contract with Virgin meant that Smith was still bound to it as an individual.
 The contract was later bought out by DreamWorks prior to the recording of his album XO.